CRISPR Systems: Natural Occurrences & the Trans-Atlantic Divide over Patent Rights

 Fundamental to CRISPR systems is the pairing of CRISPR-affiliated forms of RNA(“crRNA”) with certain types of crRNA-guided endonuclease, which are so-called “restriction” enzymes.
 All forms of endonuclease are enzymes that cleave segments from polynucleotide chains, and in so doing, cause either the deletion, insertion, or reordering of targeted chromosomal segments of either RNA or DNA.
 This cleaving function effectively reconstitutes the biomolecular elements of organisms.
 The reason that restriction forms of endonuclease are particularly remarkable, aside from the fact that they only naturally occur in prokaryotic organisms, is that they are exceptionally specific in terms of the particular segments of the polynucleotide chain they sever.

 By far the most discussed form of restriction enzyme is the “Cas9” protein.
 This enzyme is essential to “CRISPR-Cas9” — and it’s generating headlines for good reason.
 That’s because CRISPR-Cas9 has been technologically harnessed to create patented CRISPR tools for gene-editing applications for eukaryotic organisms, a broad biological domain that encompasses the entirety of plant, fungi, and animal kingdoms.
 Notwithstanding the likely proliferation of statutory, regulatory and judicial restrictions on genome editing, this controversial development suggests that the feasibility of commercially-marketable procedures for the genetic engineering of humans is apparently more imminent than not.
 To some, this sounds like a promising route to the good riddance of a whole slew of genetic afflictions (e.g., Huntington’s disease; Parkinson’s disease; hemophilia; etc.).
 To others, it raises serious existential fears (e.g., bioterrorism; environmental destruction; extinctions; homogenization of natural resources; etc.).

 Patent Rights Across the Atlantic:

-One of the major umbrella entities that have been involved in recent CRISPR patent disputes is the so-called “Berkeley” group, a collaboration of research-inventors led by Jennifer Doudna, a faculty member of UC-Berkeley, who is a co-founder of both Caribou Biosciences and Intellia Therapeutics; Emmanuelle Charpentier, who is a co-founder of CRISPR Therapeutics and a director of the Max Planck Institute for Infection Biology; and Krzysztof Chylinksi of the University of Vienna.
+One of the major umbrella entities that have been involved in recent CRISPR patent disputes is the Berkeley group, a research collective led by a faculty member of UC-Berkeley, Jennifer Douda, who is a co-founder of both Caribou Biosciences and Intellia Therapeutics; Emmanuelle Charpentier, who is a co-founder of CRISPR Therapeutics and a director of the Max Planck Institute for Infection Biology; and Krzysztof Chylinksi of the University of Vienna.
 In May, 2012, the Berkeley group filed patents for non-natural methods of programming CRISPR gene-editing systems and, that same year, published the groundbreaking research that led to their patent filings.